dimitarg/dimitarg.github.io/_posts/2025-01-01-joys-of-messaging.md

 ### Notes on production implementations

-As an aside, we'd still like to say a few words about production implementations of email sending.
+As an aside, some guidance about production implementations of email sending.

-**We want to use HTTP if possible**, and favour a SMTP provider that allows for a REST interface.
+- **We want to use HTTP if possible**, and favour a SMTP provider that allows for a REST interface.
 (AWS SES and SendGrid being two such examples.)
 A direct SMTP integration, though `javax.mail` or wrappers, is unfavourable since it's very likely to introduce resource-unsafe and cancellation-unsafe code.
 Conversely, an integration built on top of `http4s-ember-client` has resource safety built in, uses NIO, has a well-understood threading and connection pooling model and provides tracing and observability.

-**We should use reasonable timeouts**, so that an intermittent / occasional set of requests exhibiting pathological latency does not grind the whole system to a halt.
+- **We should use reasonable timeouts**, so that an intermittent / occasional set of requests exhibiting pathological latency does not grind the whole system to a halt.

-**We can consider introducing a retry strategy**.
+- **We can consider introducing a retry strategy**.
 Here's a simple example using `cats-retry`:

 ```scala
 object EmailSender: